vudiep411/LLM-Search-RAG/README.md

     * If the ticker exists, the application searches for articles and sources related to the stock ticker.

 4. Article Filtering:
-   * The articles are passed into a language model (LLM) to filter for the most relevant article.
+   * The articles are filtered based on the score from Tavily search tool

 5. Summary Report:
    * The most relevant article is then passed into the LLM again to write a summary report and sentiment analysis.